nazmifeeroz/stand-up-bot/README.md

 - [ ] Add sub items
 - [ ] add backend with Lambda
 - [ ] to deploy on netlify or gigalixir
+- [ ] fix failing tests on useContext